In an episode of This American Life recorded back in 2000, writer David Sedaris takes host Ira Glass on a tour of Paris—his adopted home.

 Current Offerings From Montmartre

 For our property samples this week, let’s stay in the 18th arrondissement, in and around Montmartre, where you’ll have a steady flow of tourists… and, again, per-square-meter prices are reasonable for the city (averaging 9,520 a square meter today).

 Note that for this selection, I’ve stuck to property that has the charm visitors look for when renting in the city.
 You’ll find cheaper options, but most likely they will be soulless.

-- This apartment with 65 meters of living space is spread over the second and third floors of a stone building.
+- An apartment with 65 meters of living space is spread over the second and third floors of a stone building.
 It has an entry hall, large living room (with a view over the square below), kitchen, bedroom, bathroom, and two cellars.
 Price: 765,000 euros (US$850,715)

 - A loft apartment with lots of natural light, accessed through a wooded courtyard.
 With 45 square meters of living space, it has an open kitchen/living/dining area, bedroom, bathroom, and mezzanine office.
 Option to rent as residential or commercial space.
 Price: 620,000 euros (US$689,470)

 - An old courtyard shop that’s been converted to a two-room apartment; Close to the Metro, this 52-square-meter property has a kitchen, large living room with fireplace, bedroom, and two bathrooms.
 Home theater system with retractable screen included.
 Price: 550,000 euros (US$611,640)